Learning accurate and interpretable tree-based models: Experiments

 \section{Experiments}

 We examine the significance of the novel splitting techniques and the importance of designing data-driven decision tree learning algorithms via hyperparameter tuning for various benchmark datasets.
-We only perform small-scale simulations that can be run on a personal computer and include code in the supplementary material for reproducibility.
+We only perform small-scale simulations that can be run on a personal computer.
 The datasets used are from the UCI repository, are publicly available and are briefly described below.

 \textit{Iris} \cite{fisher1936use} consists of three classes of the iris plant and four real-valued attributes.
 A total of 150 instances, 50 per class. \textit{Wine} \cite{lichman2013uci} has three classes of wines, 13 real attributes and 178 data points in all. \textit{Breast cancer (Wisconsin diagnostic)} contains 569 instances, with 30 features, and two classes, malignant and benign \cite{wolberg1994machine}.
 The {\it Banknote Authentication} dataset \cite{misc_banknote_authentication_267} also involves binary classification and has 1372 data points and five real attributes.
 These datasets are selected to capture a variety of attribute sizes and number of data points.\looseness-1